 Initially the Volt and Leaf were the primary competition for the leading electric car.
-This was a duel between two paradigms, gasoline or fast charging, for longer range travel.
+The two also represented a duel between two paradigms, gasoline or fast charging, for longer range travel.

 The Chevy Volt put General Motors in the camp of relying on gasoline for long range.
 Its 35-40 mile electric range is enough to handle typical daily driving, and lots of Volt owners report going months between fillups.
 It has a gasoline engine making the Volt behave like a traditional hybrid car when needed.
-The Volt owner then becomes just as dependent on gasoline for long range driving as any gasoline car owner.
+Because the on-board charger only supported 3 kiloWatt charging, it wasn't an effective choice for long range trips.
+Volt owners instead were just as dependent on gasoline for long range driving as any gasoline car owner.